Colleges with the most overall No. 1 picks in NFL Draft history | NCAA.com

-The Arizona Cardinals took Reigning Heisman Trophy-winner Kyler Murray with the No. 1 pick in the 2019 NFL Draft.
-This means Oklahoma has done something that no school has achieved in four decades: the Sooners have had playesr go No. 1 overall in consecutive years.
+The Arizona Cardinals took reigning Heisman Trophy-winner Kyler Murray with the No. 1 pick in the 2019 NFL Draft.
+This means Oklahoma has done something that no school has achieved in four decades: the Sooners have had players go No. 1 overall in consecutive years.

 HEISMAN TROPHY: Kyler Murray named 2018 Heisman winner over Tua, Haskins | Heisman history